 About Academic Web Pages

-Meanwhile lets just say that we are proud Academic Web Pages contributed a whooping 68 entries.
+But we are proud to say that Academic Web Pages contributed 68 entries already.

 We are employing an in vitro biochemical approach to generate the electrophilic forms of SCRN proteins in both bacterial and mammalian host systems in order to identify the installation machinery, to understand the mechanisms of electrophile formation, and to characterize the activities of the electrophilic groups with respect to SCRN function.
 This project will be guided by our preliminary data that identifies a likely installation machinery.
 If, as predicted, the glyoxylyl moiety of SCRN3 is found to have a crucial role in an unpredicted catalytic activity of the protein, it would establish a shining example of the capacity of RP-ABPP to uncover entirely novel cofactors that cannot possibly be anticipated by sequence analysis and would almost certainly escape detection by untargeted proteomics.